-The 'Floods' Directive requires Member States to undertake a national preliminary flood risk assessment by 2011 to identify areas where significant flood risk exists or might be considered likely to occur.
+The 'Floods' Directive1 requires Member States to undertake a national preliminary flood risk assessment by 2011 to identify areas where significant flood risk exists or might be considered likely to occur.
 Members States are also required to prepare catchment-based Flood Risk Management Plans (FRMPs) by 2015 that will set out flood risk management objectives, actions and measures.
 In August 2011, the OPW published the National Preliminary Flood Risk Assessment, Draft for Public Consultation which comprised a Report and a set of maps.
 This national screening exercise identified where there may be a significant risk associated with flooding, based on available and easily derivable information.
+The objective of the PFRA is to identify Areas for Further Assessment (AFA's) and this further assessment will take place though Catchment Flood Risk Assessment and Management Studies (CFRAMS).
+Castlecomer was not identified as either a Probable or Possible Area for Further Assessment.

-&lt;sup>1 Directive 2007/ 60/ EC of the European Parliament and of the Council of 23rd October 2007 on the assessment and management of flood risk: Official Journal L288/ 27-34.
+1 Directive 2007/ 60/ EC of the European Parliament and of the Council of 23rd October 2007 on the assessment and management of flood risk: Official Journal L288/ 27-34.